ManimCommunity/manim/docs/source/guides/deep_dive.rst

 Inspecting the initialization methods of both renderers shows that they instantiate a :class:`.SceneFileWriter`.
-The writer must receive the already resolved ``OutputSpec``; it does not reinterpret the global configuration to decide whether or what to write.
+The writer must receive the already resolved ``OutputSpec``.
 It remains Manim's interface to ``libav`` for encoding media.
 The Cairo renderer (see the implementation `here
 <https://github.com/ManimCommunity/manim/blob/main/manim/renderer/cairo_renderer.py>`__)
 does not require further renderer-specific initialization.
-OpenGL creates a window only when the resolved presentation specification requests live preview.
+OpenGL creates a window only when the resolved presentation specification requests a live preview.
 The ``-p`` / ``--preview`` option does not create this window; it opens the completed artifact after rendering.